azahi/configuration-gentoo/README.md

 Portage configuration (and more) from my Gentoo installation on Thinkpad T420.

 A lot of hours were sunk into configuring this mess to make myself a close-to-perfect system for daily use.
-The main two point behind this work were to make the system as minimal as possible and easy to use as a daily driver.

 ## Installation